 - If your child is sick, please do not send them to class or camp.
 If your student is showing symptoms while present, we will ask parents to pick them up.

 Specific to COVID-19:

 - Our staff have either been vaccinated, or are required to submit a weekly negative PCR COVID‑19 test.

 - We ask that you help us protect the health of our students and staff.
 Anyone who is sick or was sick with COVID-19 (or recently in contact with someone with COVID‑19) in the last 14 days, should not come to class.
 Be on the lookout for symptoms, which include fever, cough, shortness of breath, chills, muscle pain, sore throat, and loss of taste or smell.
 Call your doctor if you think you or a family member is sick.
-Everyone will be asked symptom monitoring questions before being allowed to enter.

 Thank you for your help making our classes and programs safe, fun, and memorable for everyone!